Rethinking Sparse Autoencoders: Select-and-Project for Fairness and Control from Encoder Features Alone: Results

-\textbf{State-of-the-art test-time debiasing results.} As shown in Table~\ref{tab:sota_comparison_celeba}, our method significantly outperforms Regular SAE debiasing with selection based on Linear Probing (LP) and removal via Masked Reconstruction (MR), yielding a $3.2$x improvement in KL Divergence.
-Furthermore, when combined with prompt debiasing techniques, it manages to improve upon the state-of-the-art results, yielding a $1.8$x improvement.
-We observe a similar outcome on the FairFace dataset, as shown in Table \ref{tab:sota_comparison_fairface}.
-Furthermore, unlike BendVLM and OrthoProj, our method does not make use of CLIP’s contrastive properties, making it applicable to unimodal and generative models as well.
+\textbf{Improving test-time debiasing results.} As shown in Table~\ref{tab:comparison_celeba}, our method significantly outperforms Regular SAE debiasing with selection based on Linear Probing (LP) and removal via Masked Reconstruction (MR) on CelebA, yielding a $3.2$x improvement in KL Divergence.
+Furthermore, when combined with test-time debiasing techniques such as BendVLM, it boosts the results, yielding a $1.8$x improvement.
+We observe similar outcomes on the FairFace dataset (Table~\ref{tab:sota_comparison_fairface}).
+We note that, unlike BendVLM and Orth-Proj, our method does not make use of CLIP’s contrastive properties, making it applicable to unimodal and generative models as well.

+\textbf{Controlling the utility-fairness trade-off} As we increase $\alpha$ from $0.1$ to $1$, the KL divergence consistently decreases, whereas the utility (measured through the Worst Group AUC ROC metric) suffers only small degradations (less than $0.3\%$) when the interpolation is used.

+\textbf{Controlling Large Language Models.} We present the distribution of scores assigned by the LLM-as-a-judge evaluation protocol in Figure \ref{fig:histograms}.
+The results reveal distinct distributional characteristics between our proposed S\&P Top-K approach and masked reconstruction.
+Specifically, the S\&P Top-K method exhibits a significantly more uniform distribution with reduced positive skewness, contrasting with the peaked distribution observed in masked reconstruction that concentrates mass at higher score values.
+For aggressiveness mitigation, masked reconstruction attains a mean score comparable to the vanilla baseline, whereas our S\&P Top-K method delivers a notable $1.6$-point reduction on the $10$-point scale.
+For sycophancy reduction, S\&P Top-K proves markedly more effective, yielding a score differential $3.6\times$ larger than that of masked reconstruction.

+We further examine the compensatory behavioral patterns exhibited by Llama when access to task-relevant internal representations is constrained through our S\&P Top-K intervention.
+In the context of aggressiveness reduction, as demonstrated in Table \ref{tab:agg}, the model exhibits adaptive response generation by adopting a more analytical and critical stance while systematically avoiding several aggressive linguistic patterns.
+Specifically, the model refrains from employing personal attacks (observed in the masked reconstruction condition), aggressive humor (present in the vanilla baseline), and strong characterizations (manifested in both baseline conditions).
+Notably, when aggressive pathways are suppressed via S\&P Top-K, the model opens its responses with balanced framing statements, such as acknowledging multiple perspectives with phrases like \emph{''with both supporters and opponents presenting their arguments``}, reflecting a shift toward more measured discourse.